spruce/ep_small_list/README.md

 }
 ```

-Default is to sort by creation ("creation").
+Default is to use the order in which the API returns the pads ("default").

 ### Reverse order